-- swelling of the abdomen (often begins in early childhood) from enlargement of the liver and spleen
+- swelling of the abdomen from enlargement of the liver and spleen, which often begins in early childhood

 - respiratory infections

-- delayed growth, or failure to develop at a normal rate, causing short stature
+- delayed growth, or failure to develop at a normal rate, which causes short stature and eye abnormalities

 - difficulty moving limbs

-- yellowing of the skin after birth (jaundice)
+- jaundice, or yellowing of the skin after birth

 - difficulty learning

-- difficulty moving the eyes (especially in an up-and-down direction)
+- difficulty moving your eyes, especially in an up-and-down direction

 - brain damage